Plan Your Visit

 MOCA is committed to removing financial, social, and cultural barriers to access for diverse communities.
 We offer free admission during select periods and through several community-led programmes.

-MOCA Free Friday Nights powered by Scotiabank
+MOCA Free First Friday Nights

 TD Community Sundays